ramseyjiang/go_mid_to_senior/patterns/behavioral/strategy/readme.md

 Objectives

-1. Encapsulate algorithms in separate objects to allow for dynamic and interchangeable behavior
-2. All types achieve the same functionality in a different way but the client of the strategy isn't affected.
+1. Define a common interface for multiple algorithms or behaviors.
+2. Encapsulate each algorithm or behavior in a separate class.
+3. Allow the client code to select the desired algorithm or behavior at runtime.

 Pros:

-1. Promotes clean, modular, and reusable code by encapsulating algorithms in separate objects
-2. Increases flexibility by allowing the algorithm to be changed at runtime
-3. Enables better separation of concerns by isolating algorithms from the context in which they are used
+1. Better separation of concerns: Each strategy encapsulates its own logic, making the code more modular and easier to maintain.
+2. Flexibility: New strategies can be added or existing ones modified without affecting the client code.
+3. Easy to switch between algorithms at runtime.

 Cons: